scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 the software ecosystem allows for the total capture and persistence of the environment in which any computation was performed.
 Such environments may be hosted and shared with collaborators, editors, reviewers, or the public at large.
-If the original anaylsis was perfomed in a VM context, shared, and rerun by other scientists, this is replicability.
-Such a strategy has been proposed by C. T. Brown as a stop-gap meausre until diacomputational science is realized [BROWN]_.
+If the original analysis was performed in a VM context, shared, and rerun by other scientists, this is replicability.
+Such a strategy has been proposed by C. T. Brown as a stop-gap measure until diacomputational science is realized [BROWN]_.

-However, as Brown admits (see comments), the delination bewteen replication and reproduction is fuzzy.
+However, as Brown admits (see comments), the delineation between replication and reproduction is fuzzy.
 Consider these questions with no clear answer:

 .. raw:: latex